Niteshrathod0597/Project_1/README.md

 # Project_1
-This Project is regarding Personal Profile Page
+This Project is regarding Personal Profile Page.
+In this project, I have used HTML & CSS